prometheus-protocol/.github/profile/README.md

 ---

-## Community & Contribution
+## **Community & Contribution**

-Prometheus is an open-source project.
+Prometheus is a fully open-source project.
 We welcome contributions, feedback, and collaboration from the community.

--   **Issues:** Report bugs or suggest features in the relevant repository's [Issues tab](https://github.com/prometheus-protocol/auth-canister/issues).
+-   **Issues:** Report bugs or suggest features in this repository's [Issues tab](https://github.com/prometheus-protocol/mcp-hub/issues).
--   **Contribute:** Check out our `CONTRIBUTING.md` guidelines in each repository to get started.
+-   **Contribute:** Check out our `CONTRIBUTING.md` guidelines to get started.